ibm-cloud-docs/Cloudant/guides/conflicts.md

 which is based on the changed description or changed price problem.

 The version with the changed price was chosen *arbitrarily* as the latest version of the document.
-You must not assume that the most recently updated version of the document is considered to be the latest version for conflict resolution purposes.
+Do not assume that the most recently updated version of the document is the latest version for conflict resolution purposes.

 In this example,
-a conflict is considered to exist between the retrieved document which has the `_rev` value `2-f796915a291b37254f6df8f6f3389121`, and another document which has the `_rev` value `2-61ae00e029d4f5edd2981841243ded13`.
+consider a conflict between the retrieved document, which has the `_rev` value `2-f796915a291b37254f6df8f6f3389121`, and another document, which has the `_rev` value `2-61ae00e029d4f5edd2981841243ded13`.
 The conflicting document details are noted in the `_conflicts` array.

 Often,